Van Horn Mansion

 Decades passed and the many sightings would continue; countless visiting psychics have long considered the building haunted.
 People have held séances there, and have recounted other paranormal occurrences as well.
 Historical Society members have often seen Malinda fully dressed in the mansion.
 There is also a smell of untraceable lilac perfume in certain parts of the house.

-The grave of Malinda, wife of James Van Horn Jr., is located in the rose garden on the north side of the grounds.
-Malinda’s body was found by cadaver dogs in 1992 and moved to its permanent resting place south of the mansion.
+The grave of Malinda, wife of James Van Horn Jr., is located on the south side of the grounds.
+Her body was believed found by cadaver dogs in 1992, and the bones were returned to the permanent resting place where she was found.
 Her gravestone has been mended and placed over her remains.
 Folks say that since Malinda’s body was found, her ghost has stopped haunting the mansion.

-Of course, there have been other unusual sightings which still continue.
-In the attic, the maid's bedroom door has closed by itself.
+Of course, there have been other unusual sightings.
+In the attic, a room door has closed by itself.
 The door to the attic has also slammed as well.
-Other claims of activity include whistling, which is said to be done by the servant who worked out in the carriage house, and also the smell of tobacco in the men's smoking room on the second floor when no one's there.
+Other claims of activity include whistling, which is said to be a servant who worked out in the carriage house, and also the smell of tobacco on the second floor after no one has been there.
 Others have witnessed a shadow like figure in the attic, and volunteers have captured video evidence of an unidentified figure peeking out of view in the kitchen of the mansion.
-During the time Noury Chemical owned the building, their attempts to build offices continuously failed due to hauntings, part of the reason they chose donate the building.
-During renovations under the society’s restoration project, roofers witnessed faces in windows of the vacant mansion and saw lights flicker for no reason.
-Carpenters saw spirits appear to them as well.

-Today ghost sightings are not as common as in the past, possibly because the mansion is used much more in the last decade.
-However there are still plenty of supernatural occurences that happen to visitors annually.
+Today ghost sightings are not as common, possibly because the mansion is used much more in the last decade.
+Yet, supernatural occurences continue to happen for some visitors annually.
 Society members continue to learn as much as they can about the former residents, in hopes of keeping alive their spirits by sharing their lives with all who visit.

 History Through the Years